Why are thousands of low-carb dieters dumping slabs of butter and coconut oil in their coffee?

 Capric acid (C10).
 Capric acid is also an efficient energy source along with few side effects.
 It is not as energizing as it’s C8 cousin, but its cheaper.
 Bulletproof sells Capric acid as their XCT Oil for $15.50.
 Coconut oil is ~8% C10.

 - Lauric acid (C12).
 Lauric acid is the least efficient MCT.
-So much so that folks questions whether is should even be called an MCT (more on that next).
-The flipside is it’s the cheapest and most abundant.
+Folks even question whether is should be called an MCT (more on that next).
 Coconut oil is over 50% C12.

-The magic of MCTs comes from how they are digested in the body.
-Most fats go through an intensive process.
+The MCT magic comes from how they digest in your body.
+Most fats go through a long process.

-This speed is why users report feeling energized and mentally sharp after taking MCTs.
+This speed is why you might feel energized and mentally sharp after taking MCTs.